Learning Forum: Snakes in the Museum

 January 12, 2020 2:00 pm - 3:00 pm

 Learning Forums are thought-provoking presentations on a wide variety of topics.
 Each program features a 45-minute presentation, followed by an open forum with questions and discussion about the topic.

-This week, Terry Phillip presents, "Snakes Alive."
+This week, Terry Phillip presents, "Snakes in the Museum."
 Guests will see a python, a bullsnake, a rattlesnake and an alligator up close during the Learning Forum.
 They’ll even get to touch some of the animals.